The Lego Batman Movie (soundtrack): Background

-Lorne Balfe was hired to score for the film in June 2016.
+Lorne Balfe was hired to score the film in June 2016.
 He previously assisted Hans Zimmer on the music of The Dark Knight trilogy, which is also based on the DC Comics character Batman.
-The film's director Chris McKay, described the film "as a mixture of how About a Boy, meets director Michael Bay" for which he agreed to be a part of the film.
+The film's director Chris McKay described the film as "About a Boy meets director Michael Bay."
 While working on the score Balfe did not think the film as a Batman film, but a "live-action film with Lego characters", and took the approach of a serious film, rather than writing "typical animated film music".
-Balfe did not use any musical references from previous Batman films, but instead he used Neal Hefti's original theme from the 1960's television series, as he thought "it would be great to hear in the film".
+Balfe did not use any musical references from previous Batman films, but instead he used Neal Hefti's original theme from the 1960s television series, as he thought "it would be great to hear in the film".

-The first of the few themes he had written for the film, is the theme for Robin, who plays a pivotal appearance, as, according to Balfe, "a principal leitmoif or theme was not featured for the character".
+The first of the few themes he had written for the film, is the theme for Robin, who plays a pivotal role, as, according to Balfe, "a principal leitmotif or theme was not featured for the character".
 He had written a song "I Found You" for the character.
-Balfe used a different approach for the music for other characters, including Joker, where "he has a traveling band with him, the same way in which Henry VIII would have a lute player following him around…" The theme for Joker incorporate sitars, harpsichords and rock guitar.
+Balfe used a different approach for the music for other characters, including Joker, where "he has a traveling band with him, the same way in which Henry VIII would have a lute player following him around…" The theme for Joker incorporates sitars, harpsichords and rock guitar.
 Red Hot Chili Peppers band's principal drummer Chad Smith, played drums for the score.
 Speaking about Smith's inclusion Balfe had said "it brought a whole different dimension to the score [...]
-It’s not banging drums; it’s the attitude behind playing them.
+It's not banging drums; it's the attitude behind playing them.
 And he brought the whole opening sequence alive."

-For us, music was more about a journey on this one, from that “Who’s The Batman” style to, ultimately, Michael Jackson and finally “Friends Are Family,” which to me is just… I wanted the movie to end with joy.
-Like, really go over the top and move the needle from Batman’s point of view at the beginning to Robin’s POV by the end.
+For us, music was more about a journey on this one, from that "Who's The Batman" style to, ultimately, Michael Jackson and finally "Friends Are Family," which to me is just… I wanted the movie to end with joy.
+Like, really go over the top and move the needle from Batman's point of view at the beginning to Robin's POV by the end.